Language

 Cost Breakdown Chart

-A visual doughnut chart breaks down the total cost of your purchase into three components: down payment, loan principal, and total interest.
-Hover over each section to see the exact amount and its percentage of the total.
+A doughnut chart splits your total cost into down payment, loan principal, and total interest.
+Hover any slice to see the exact amount and its share.

 Savings Timeline